 - Protects against cardiovascular diseases and certain cancers

-- Based on a predominantly plant-based diet
+- From a predominantly plant-based diet

-- Rich in quality unsaturated fats
+- Rich in quality, unsaturated fats

-- Exceptional fibre, antioxidants and vitamins intake
+- Exceptional fiber, antioxidants, and vitamins intake

 - Weight loss is not a priority